TITLES AND

 Two callous young bow hunters wander the woods shooting animals, then leave them for dead, but Lassie's discovery of one of their arrows leads the Martins to a wounded bear cub which they try to save.
 Boomer: Todd Ferrell.
 Doc Weaver: Arthur Space.
 Archers: Ron Hagerthy and Harry Harvey Jr.

 • Note: Keeping Lassie appearances "all in the family, Harry Harvey Sr appears in the episode "The Black Woods," below.
+Mike actually gets to do something heroic in this episode: keeps buzzards from attacking the bear cub.

 "The Bundle from Britain" (11/30/58):